SerSurguchev/ConeDetection/README.md

 # ConeDetection
-Neural networks  training on cone dataset
+This repo contains preprocessing and neural networks training code on cone dataset